-10 Things You’ll Be Able To Do With Apple’s AirTags
+10 (Non-Creepy) Things You Can Do With Apple's AirTags

 Who’s had their luggage lost by an airline?
 It sucks, right?
 Well, with AirTags, you can simply place one inside your luggage and then, in the event that it gets lost, quickly find its location and share it with the airline, saving you potentially hours (or days) of waiting around.

-If you’re a frequent traveller, placing an AirTag in your luggage might be one of the best travel hacks you can do in 2021 and beyond.
+If you’re a frequent traveller, placing an AirTag in your luggage might be one of the best travel hacks you can do.
 No one likes flying 13 hours around the world to discover they then have to go shopping to buy an entirely new set of clothes.

 #3 – Find Your Car Keys